 "I kept looking in the night visions, And behold, with the clouds of heaven One like a Son of Man was coming, And He came up to the Ancient of Days And was presented before Him.
 14 "And to Him was given dominion, Glory and a kingdom, That all the peoples, nations and men of every language Might serve Him.
 His dominion is an everlasting dominion Which will not pass away; And His kingdom is one Which will not be destroyed.
 (Dan 7:13-14)

-According to the vision of Daniel, the eschatological "Son of Man" is a divine redeemer in human form.
+According to Jewish interpretation, this eschatological "Son of Man" is a divine redeemer in human form (Boyarin 33).
 Jewish intertestamental literature expounded strongly on his identity and activity (cf. Book of Enoch Chapter 46).
 David Flusser, Orthodox Jewish scholar and professor at Hebrew University, concurs saying,

 "In all of the sources, the one resembling a man is portrayed in a consistent manner.
 The Son of Man has a superhuman, heavenly sublimity.
 He is the cosmic judge at the end of time.
 Sitting upon the throne of God, judging the entire human race with the aid of the heavenly hosts, he will consign the just to blessedness and the wicked to the pit of hell.
 Frequently he is identified with the Messiah, but he can also be identified with Enoch, who was taken up into heaven."
 (Flusser 112)